parthsarthiprasad/sihcollablink/README.md

 ```
 If you haven't installed a GPU add the `--no-gpus` flag.
 In order to use Docker add the `--docker` flag.

-`cam` and `avatarify` windows will pop-up.
+`cam` and `sihcollablink` windows will pop-up.
 The `cam` window is for controlling your face position and `avatarify` is for the avatar animation preview.
 Please follow these [recommendations](#driving-your-avatar) to drive your avatars.

 #### Mac
-*Note*: On Mac Avatarify runs only with [Google Colab](https://colab.research.google.com/github/alievk/avatarify/blob/master/avatarify.ipynb) or a [dedicated server](https://github.com/alievk/avatarify/wiki/Remote-GPU) with GPU.
+*Note*: On Mac Eye2Eye runs only with [Google Colab](https://colab.research.google.com/github/parthsarthiprasad/sihcollablink/blob/master/avatarify.ipynb) or a [dedicated server](https://github.com/parthsarthiprasad/sihcollablink/wiki/Remote-GPU) with GPU.

-Please find where you downloaded `avatarify` and substitute path `/path/to/avatarify` below.
+Please find where you downloaded `sihcollablink` and substitute path `/path/to/sihcollablink` below.

 <!--1.
 Open terminal and run:
 ```bash
 cd /path/to/avatarify
 bash run_mac.sh --worker-host gpu_server_address
 ```-->
-1. To run Avatarify please follow instructions for [Google Colab](https://colab.research.google.com/github/alievk/avatarify/blob/master/avatarify.ipynb) or a [dedicated server](https://github.com/alievk/avatarify/wiki/Remote-GPU).
+1. To run Eye2Eye please follow instructions for [Google Colab](https://colab.research.google.com/github/parthsarthiprasad/avatarify/blob/master/avatarify.ipynb) or a [dedicated server](https://github.com/partsarthiprasad/avatarify/wiki/Remote-GPU).
 2. Go to [CamTwist](http://camtwiststudio.com).
 3. Choose `Desktop+` and press `Select`.
 4. In the `Settings` section choose `Confine to Application Window` and select `python (avatarify)` from the drop-down menu.